 Based on your age, gender and health, it may stay there for two hours or longer.
-And it touches nearly every organ and system along the way.
+During that time, it touches nearly every organ and system along the way.

 1. Your Brain SlowsMessages travel between brain cells.
 When you drink, the pace of thoughts and feelings slows.
 The way your brain talks with the rest of your body changes.
 The result?
 You feel sleepy and uncoordinated.

 3. Your Blood Pressure ChangesA few drinks a week can lower your blood pressure.
-But if you cross the line into heavier drinking, the story changes.
-Chronic heavy drinking — or even one episode of binge drinking — causes the brain to release stress hormones.
-That stiffens blood vessels.
-Then your heart must work harder to pump blood.
+But if you drink more, the story changes.
+Chronic heavy drinking — or even one episode of binge drinking — causes the bring to release stress hormones.
+These hormones stiffen blood vessels.
+Then your heart has to work harder to pump blood.

 8. Your Liver Is HarmedNo organ works harder to clear your body of alcohol than the liver.
-But in the process, the liver makes harmful toxins.
-Over time, cell damage from these toxins may cause a buildup of fat or scar tissue that stops your liver from working the right way.
+In the process, the liver makes harmful toxins.
+Over time, cell damage from these toxins may cause a buildup of fat or scar tissue that stops your liver from working properly.
 You could even develop cirrhosis, a slow deterioration of the liver that’s life threatening.

-9. Your Cancer Risk RisesExperts say drinking — even a little bit — boosts the risk for some types of cancer.
+9. Your Cancer Risk RisesExperts say drinking — even a little bit — boosts your risk for some types of cancer.
 Seven out of 10 people with mouth cancer are heavy drinkers.
-And alcohol has also been linked to cancers of the esophagus, breast, liver, throat and colon.
-Direct cell damage, changing hormone levels and the toxins made when alcohol breaks down may be to blame.
+Alcohol has also been linked to cancers of the esophagus, breast, liver, throat and colon.
+Cell damage, changing hormone levels and toxins released when alcohol breaks down may be to blame.

-Cutting back or quitting drinking lowers your risk for alcohol dependence and can improve your health in many ways.
-If you’re ready to make a change in your drinking habits, try these steps:
+When you cut back or quit drinking altogether, it lowers your risk for alcohol dependence and can improve your health in many ways.
+If you’re ready to make a change, try these steps:

 Read Prescription or Over the Counter: Follow Directions for Medicine Safety to find out how alcohol and medicine can interact in dangerous ways.